Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_01.md

 Then, inside the built-in debugger, we can see that it's currently waiting at line 7, and we know this based on the statement it prompts `main::(.\take_user_input.pl:7): $dirname = $ARGV[0];`.

 We can evaluate expressions and print variables inside the inner prompt of the debugger, the one with starts with `DB<someNumber>`.
-At first we tried to print the value of our variable `$dirname`, and how it wasn't already assigned it returned nothing.
-Them we move our debugger to the next line using `n` and then tried to print it again so it returned `./my_log_directory/`.
+At first, we tried to print the value of our variable `$dirname`, and how it wasn't already assigned it returned nothing.
+Then we move our debugger to the next line using `n` and then tried to print it again, so it returned `./my_log_directory/`.
 To exit the debugger and abort the execution of our script we used `q`.

 This is a handy, lightweight debugger that can come to your rescue if you quickly want to check the value of certain variables during your development.
-But when you have a long program, it's not practical to step through line-by-line, you may want to jump to a specific line containing a specific variable that you want to monitor, and to archieve this you can use breakpoints.
+But when you have a long program, it's not practical to step through line-by-line, you may want to jump to a specific line containing a specific variable that you want to monitor, and to achieve this you can use breakpoints.

 Supposing we have the program: